 The Independent Reviewer will first consider whether the application for review sets out a prima facie case for review and will decide to accept or not accept the request.

 If the Independent Reviewer decides to accept the request, the Independent Reviewer will undertake appropriate investigation.
-The investigation will include an invitation for other parties in the case (ie either the complainant(s) whose views were considered by the Board or the advertiser) to comment in writing on the submission provided by the party requesting the review.
+The investigation will include an invitation for other parties in the case (ie either the complainant(s) whose views were considered by the Community Panel or the advertiser) to comment in writing on the submission provided by the party requesting the review.
 The Independent Reviewer can request that parties to a case appear in person or by teleconference, if necessary.

 If the Independent Reviewer decides not to accept the request because they consider that it does not meet any of the required grounds, the person making the request will be informed.